Ergodic SDEs on submanifolds and related numerical sampling schemes: Proofs in Section

-In this section, we prove Proposition~\ref{prop-map-phi-1st-2nd-derivative} in Section~\ref{sec-numerical-scheme-mu1}, which concerns the properties of the flow map $\Theta$ defined in (\ref{phi-map}), (\ref{fun-cap-f}), and (\ref{theta-map}).
-While the approach of the proof is similar to the one in~\cite{fatkullin2010}, here we consider the specific function $F$ in (\ref{fun-cap-f}) and we will provide full details of the derivations. \begin{proof}[Proof of Proposition~\ref{prop-map-phi-1st-2nd-derivative}] In this proof, we will always assume $x \in \Sigma$.
+First, we prove Proposition~\ref{prop-map-phi-1st-2nd-derivative}, which concerns the properties of the flow map $\Theta$ defined in (\ref{phi-map}), (\ref{fun-cap-f}), and (\ref{theta-map}).
+While the approach of the proof is similar to the one in~\cite{fatkullin2010}, here we consider the specific function $F$ in (\ref{fun-cap-f}) and we will provide full details of the derivations.

+\begin{proof}[Proof of Proposition~\ref{prop-map-phi-1st-2nd-derivative}] In this proof, we will always assume $x \in \Sigma$.
 For a function which only depends on the state and is evaluated at $x$, we will often omit its argument in order to keep the notations simple.
 Also notice that, repeated indices other than $l$ and $l'$ indicate that they are summed up, while for the indices $l$, $l'$ we assume that they are fixed by default unless the summation operator is used explicitly.

 Since $\nabla F = 0$ on $\Sigma$, from the equation (\ref{phi-map}) we know that $\varphi(x,s) \equiv x$, $\forall s \ge 0$.
 Let us Denote by $\nabla^2 F$ the Hessian matrix (on the standard Euclidean space) of the function $F$ in (\ref{fun-cap-f}), i.e., $\nabla^2 F =(\partial^2_{ij} F)_{1 \le i, j \le d}$.
 Since $\xi(x) = \bm{0} \in \mathbb{R}^k$, direct calculation gives